ofatunde/microdata-citation-explorer/_build/html/_sources/case-study.md

 ```

 ## Semantic Search
-Each of the six queries returned X potentially relevant papers.
+For query 1, below is the output returned from Semantic Scholar for 18 potentially relevant papers

 ```{code-cell} ipython3
 :tags: ["output_scroll","hide-input"]